-56 percent of female university students get drunk in record timeDecember 28th, 2012 in Health /
+56 percent of female university students get drunk in record timeDecember 28, 2012 in Medicine & Health / Health

 on purpose – quicker than their male counterparts, and live a more sedentary life than they do, according to a study by the University of Vigo.
 Results show that 56.1% of female students are considered binge drinkers, as opposed to 41.3% of males.

 Researchers from the HealthyFit group at the University of Vigo have studied university students' lifestyles; their analysis, which includes alcohol and illegal drug consumption habits, sport and food, concludes that most students indulge in unhealthy behaviour.
 One of the main results of the study is the high consumption of alcohol.